ManoloMancelli/Persephone-3-Pro/Changelogs/Headband/Headband.md

 ## Headband no.1

- - Refine the CAD model to simple shape
+ - Refined the CAD model to simpler shape
- - Rework the headband so that it fits VectorGear

  ![1](/Changelogs/Headband/img/1/1.png)

  ## Headband no.2

+ - Further refined the whole Headband

+ ## Headband no.3

  - Add gear teeth to the straps